NJ Mall Santa's Leg-Saving Surgery Puts Him Back In The Sleigh — Just In Time For Christmas

 Santa is used to giving gifts, not receiving them, but this holiday season, 73-year-old Ronald Fierro will once again take pictures with children sitting on his lap, thanks to a unique surgery that saved his leg.

-Fierro, a retired high school teacher and Boy Scouts shooting instructor, has been delighting families as Santa Claus for years at the Freehold Raceway Mall.
+Fierro, a retired high school teacher and Boy Scouts shooting instructor from Brick Township, has been delighting families as Santa Claus for years at the Freehold Raceway Mall.

 In March, his future in the red suit was jeopardized when a painful lesion on his left foot was diagnosed as a non-healing ulcer caused by diabetes.